-My husband was incredibly lucky to have Summer 2020 off for parental leave.
-I was staying home with Baby OB, and at the beginning of 2020, we had lots of grand travel plans for this once-in-a-lifetime time off.
+Editor’s Note: If you’re looking for tips for a travel trailer or small RV, this post will be more helpful.
+My spouse was incredibly lucky to have Summer 2020 off for parental leave.
+I was staying home with Baby Outdoor Beginner (Baby OB), and at the beginning of 2020, we had lots of grand travel plans for this once-in-a-lifetime time off.

 Then the pandemic threw a big wrench in that.